 “PathwayConnect and life experiences prepared me for this opportunity,” Scott said.
 “The writing course helped me construct a professional resume and gave me the confidence I needed to apply.”

-Upon completion of PathwayConnect, Scott began an online bachelor’s degree in business management through BYU-Idaho while working in his new position.
+Upon completion of PathwayConnect, Scott began an online bachelor’s degree in business management through BYU-Idaho, presented and coordinated through BYU-Pathway, while working in his new position.

 Entry-level employee to third in command

 About a year and a half after working in his new job, a management position opened.

 With much prayer and preparation, Scott applied what he had been learning in the BYU-Idaho business courses to help him prepare for the interview.